-The Company‘s CAMEBA products are sold to multibrand clients in North and South America through a portfolio of traditional and well-regarded brands, including: Artex and Santista (Brazil), Arco-Íris, Fantasia and Palette (Argentina) and Springmaid, Wabasso and Texmade (North America).
+The Company‘s CAMEBA products are sold to multibrand clients through a portfolio of traditional and well-regarded brands, including: Artex and Santista (Brazil), and Arco-Íris, Fantasia and Palette (Argentina).

 The main customers in this segment are department stores, mass retailers, as well as small and medium sized shops specialized in CAMEBA products.
-Springs currently serves more than 5,000 active clients, ensuring it a national commercial footprint and access to many of the increasingly important smaller size cities in the country.
-The multibrand segment represents Springs’ main distribution channel, currently accounting for 2/3 of sales of branded products in the country and the main channel for servicing consumers of more price sensitive market segments.
+Springs currently serves more than 10,000 active clients, ensuring it a national commercial footprint and access to many of the increasingly important smaller size cities in the country.
+The multibrand segment represents Springs’ main distribution channel, currently accounting for approximately 80% of sales and the main channel for servicing consumers of more price sensitive market segments.